grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 In the middle of the loading, Cassandra approached, a large canvas rucksack slung on the thin frame of her body.
 She also held over-stuffed canvas satchels in each hand.
 She had apparently taken Percy's advice, and now wore duck pants and a button-down shirt made of thick cotton, though the new clothes hung loosely on her.
 Percy was happy to see she had also procured some rubber-soled boots.
 That Cassandra had managed to put together some reasonable work wear in such a short time suggested good things to Percy about Cassandra's future aboard the boat.

 Percy was always on the lookout for little signs that a crew member might last beyond a single run.
 Green crew came and went on submarines like late-spring snows.
 A captain could hire a few in one port and they would all evaporate at the next, replaced by equally unskilled new crew.
 It was a tough job, and only those with a certain hardness of character managed to continue in the lifestyle.
-The others gave up, and, presumably, made their way back to the surface world to see what kind of life they could eke out in one territorial authority or another.
+The others gave up, and, presumably, made their way back to the surface world to see what kind of life they could eke out in one territorial Authority or another.

 Percy tapped Hemi and nodded in the direction of Cassandra huffing her way down to the docking bay.
 "That's our new sonar watch."